 As part of the self-disclosure process a student is expected to submit a written report to the Ability Services office about a difficult medical, physical, sensory, or brain related issue.
 This kind of summary is often called documentation.
-It’s largely from this paperwork that decisions are made to allow the student certain types of accommodations.
-The documentation should be written by an appropriate kind of expert.
-It should present enough detailed information that a reader who is not an expert can: 1.)
-Confirm the issue currently exists; 2.)
-Know how the issue will substantially impact the student at UWRF; and, 3.)
-Understand the kinds of accommodation a student must have for equal access and opportunity.
-The following links provide general guidelines for the type of expert and kinds of information that should be associated with documentation about: Learning Disability or Cognitive Processing Issue, ADHD, Hearing Issue, Physical/Mobility/Other Health Issue, Psychological/Neurological/Mental Health Issues, Brain Injury, Vision Issue.
+It’s largely from the information in documentation that decisions are made to allow a student specific types of accommodations.
+It should be written by an appropriate expert and should present enough detailed information that a reader who is not an expert can: 1.)
+Understand the nature of the student's issue and confirm it exists; 2.)
+Know how the issue could have a substantially negative impact on the student at UWRF; and, 3.)
+Understand the kinds of accommodation that will be needed for equal access and opportunity.
+UWRF does not pay any costs or provide the kind of expert that's needed to arrange documentation.

 Arranging and submitting adequate documentation often takes considerable time.
 Advice for arranging documentation is available from Ability Services (715-425-0740).
 Students who want to attempt this process should start it as soon as possible.
 When documentation is submitted but doesn't seem to adequately confirm a need for accommodation the process can become dormant until additional documentation is received.
 Students who cannot successfully complete the formal process may request referrals to other potential kinds of support.The following links provide guidelines for the kind of documentation to submit in regard to the different kinds of issues: